 We use these blocks of time to work during the week (about 54), to eat (about 12), to socialize (about 10), to scroll social media (>13 on average…), etc.

 Based on this limited nature of time laid out so starkly, are you using your time how you want?
-Is there time sucks that you can cuts some blocks off and use for building a new skill or habit?
+Is there time sucks that you can cut some blocks off of and use for building a new skill or habit?

-Did you know that if you read just 20 minutes a night you’ll be able to finish an average of 15 books a year?
+Studies show that if you read just 20 minutes a night you’ll be able to finish an average of 15 books a year.
 For just 2 of your blocks (easily cut from social media) you could wipe out that reading list fast.

 How to Get Started

 Does using the 100 Blocks method mean I have to track ALL of my activities down to the minute?
 No, certainly not.
 That wouldn’t be a very efficient use of probably several of your blocks in a day.